-During the year ended 31 March 2018, two meetings of the committee were held with 100% attendance rate.
-Attendance of individual member is shown on page 11 in the section headed "Board of directors".
+During the year ended 31 March 2019, three meetings of the committee were held with 100% attendance rate.
+Attendance of individual member is shown on page 13 in the section headed "Board of directors".

-The work performed by the audit committee during the year ended 31 March 2018 included the following:
+The work performed by the audit committee during the year ended 31 March 2019 included the following:

-- review of and discussion with the management the accounting principles and practices adopted by the Group and other financial reporting matters; - review of the annual report and interim report for the completeness, accuracy and truth and fairness of the financial statements of the Group; - review of the results of external audit and discussion with the external auditors on any significant audit findings and issues; - review of and discussion with the management the effectiveness of the financial control, internal controls and risk management systems of the Group; and - review of the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting, internal audit and financial reporting function.
+- review of and discussion with the management the accounting principles and practices adopted by the Group and other financial reporting matters; - review of the annual report and interim report for the completeness, accuracy and truth and fairness of the financial statements of the Group; - review of the results of external audit and discussion with the external auditors on any significant audit findings and issues; - review of and discussion with the management the effectiveness of the financial control, internal controls and risk management systems of the Group; - review of the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting, internal audit and financial reporting function; and - discuss of change of auditor of the Group.